When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • for hepatitis B and C;

-• coagulogram (an analysis that shows blood clotting).
+• coagulogram (a test that shows blood clotting).

-In any case, before you go to get tested, go for a consultation with your doctor.
-Some hospitals require a complete list of tests, while others require a few selective tests.
+In any case, before you go for tests, go for a consultation with your doctor.
+Some hospitals require a full list of tests, while others only need a few.

 After the procedure

-Now we turn directly to the question of how gastroscopy is carried out, if necessary, to examine the state of the gastrointestinal tract.
+Now let's move directly to the question of how gastroscopy is carried out if it is necessary to examine the condition of the gastrointestinal tract.

 The step-by-step process is as follows: